Milton Shain writes on the roots of our ruling party's hostility to the Jewish state

 It needs to be remembered that the Israeli Declaration of Independence did not determine that Israel was to be a Jewish state, but rather that the Jewish State was to be called Israel.
 The new state would reflect the will of the majority population.
 This is why Hebrew has official status and this is why the state’s symbols and public life are legitimately and understandably Jewish in character.

 This Jewish character is questioned by opponents of the Zionist idea.
 But it does not contradict the norms of democratic governance.
-A nation’s symbols need not be neutral: consider the flags of the
+A nation’s symbols need not be neutral: consider the flags of the United Kingdom, Australia, New Zealand, Switzerland, Greece, Hungary and Scandinavia’s democracies.

 Even the contentious ‘law of return’ - seen by Israel’s critics as privileging Jews - is not unique.
 Many countries have similar legislation which favour national diasporas.
 Sometimes this involves arrangements for national repatriation, sometimes for immigration and citizenship.